 It is highly recommended that if you have the option of disposing of your needles, lancets, syringes or other bio-hazard medical waste through your clinic, hospital or pharmacy that you utilize their program.

 Disposal of Electronic Products: In 2003 the Minnesota Legislature passed a law that bans the disposal of electronic products such as televisions and computer monitors as garbage.
 The statute went into effect July 1, 2006 (MN Statute 115A.9565).
 The City of St. Cloud will no longer pick up electronic products which include television sets, computer monitors, hard drives, keyboards, printers, VCR's, DVD players, radios, CD players and stereos.
 These products pose a serious environmental hazard.
 Contact Waste Management Transfer Station at 320-253-6491, Central Appliance Recyclers at 320-252-3221, or Best Buy at 320-259-5208 for disposal of these products.
-There is a charge for this service
+There may be a charge for this service